-Question: How does an English graduate, with a passion for Shakespeare, become a massage therapist and wellness mentor?
+Question: How does a writer with a passion for Shakespeare, become a massage therapist and wellness mentor?

 Answer: I’ve always been impressed with the way we respond to touch, to both touching and being touched.
 It’s a primal response, deeply ingrained in our earliest memories.
 When I decided to change careers from running a gym and working with social services to massage, it was from a lifetime of appreciating the healing power of touch.